mattermost/mattermost-developer-documentation/site/content/integrate/apps/deploy/deploy-aws/_index.md

 1. **AWS Region**:
    1. Select your region
    1. Save the slug value for later, to be used in `MM_APPS_AWS_REGION` environment variable (Example: `us-east-1`)
-   1. Corresponding Lambdas will be provisioned in the same region
+   1. Corresponding Lambdas will be deployed in the same region
 2. **Block Public Access settings for this bucket**
    1. (Optional) Check **Block *all* public access**
 3. Select **Create Bucket**.

 #### Create a privileged IAM user access key and secret

-You will need an access key and secret so that `appsctl` can provision the app.
+You will need an access key and secret so that `appsctl` can deploy the app.
 These credentials can come from creating an IAM user, using a privileged IAM user, or even using the AWS account owners personal access key.
 Please follow the instructions [provided by AWS](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/) to complete these steps and save the `Access key ID` and `Secret access key` values.

-#### Set AWS_PROVISION_ environment variables
+#### Set AWS_DEPLOY_ environment variables

 Open a terminal where you installed the Apps plugin and set the following variables to the AWS credentials just created and saved:

-- `MM_APPS_PROVISION_AWS_ACCESS_KEY`
+- `MM_APPS_DEPLOY_AWS_ACCESS_KEY`
-- `MM_APPS_PROVISION_AWS_SECRET_KEY`
+- `MM_APPS_DEPLOY_AWS_SECRET_KEY`

 Set the following environment variables based on bucket name and region